Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

 where $(-)\times_TS$ is base change by $g$, and by the above both horizontal arrows are naturally isomorphic to identity.
 This shows $(-)\times_ST$ and $(-)\times_TS$ form an equivalence $\RPSch/S\cong\RPSch/T$.

-\textbf{4.} The morphism $f:T\to S$ is quasi-compact and flat by assumption, and surjective because $f\circ g = F_S^n$ is surjective.
-The flatness of $F_T$ now implies that of $g$ by \cite{stacks-project} (Lem.
-02L2).
-By \cite{stacks-project} (Lem.
-0560 and 00F4 (4)), $g$ is also finite and of finite presentation because $F_S^n$ and $f$ are.
-Thus in this context, $g:S\to T$ is also finite locally free and $f$ and $g$ play symetric roles.
-In particular, the functor $(-)\times_TS:\Sch/T\to\Sch/S$ admits a right adjoint $\Res_{S/T}$.
-For $X$ an $S$-scheme and $Y\in\RPSch/T$, we have :
+\textbf{3.} Remark that under these assumptions, $f:T\to S$ is also finite locally free.
+First $g$ is quasi-compact and flat, and it is surjective because $g\circ f = F_T^n$ is surjective, so $f$ is flat because $F_S$ is \cite[Lem.
+02L2]{stacks-project}.
+By \cite[Lem.
+0560 and 00F4 (4)]{stacks-project}, $f$ is also finite and of finite presentation because $F_T^n$ and $g$ are, so $f$ is finite locally free.
+In particular $f$ and $g$ play symetric roles.